 5.2 Code Points Repertoire

 In the following, the Telugu Script Unicode Code points have been presented and discussed with reference to the Principles that constrain the label generation rules.
-It’s important to note that, the purpose of this document is to state unambiguously the Telugu code points that can be used in the root zone repertoire.
+It is important to note that the purpose of this document is to state unambiguously the Telugu code points that can be used in the root zone repertoire.

 The following table lists 63 code points for the Telugu LGR, out of a total number of 67 code points listed in MSR-3, excluding four code points which are obsolete.